sourcegraph/handbook/content/company-info-and-process/policies/data-management-policy.md

 - Sourcegraph public Source code
 - Public RFCs
-- Personal data that teammates share publicly (such as in public Handbook pages, like [this one](https://handbook.sourcegraph.com/team/)).
+- Personal data that teammates share publicly (such as in public Handbook team pages).
 - We default to public unless information belongs to one of the above categories

 ## **Labeling**